Created: October 12, 2017 | Updated: June 24, 2021

 This dialog is comprised of two main regions:

-- All On - click to check the Enabled box for all schematic sheets in the list.
+All On - check the Enabled box for all schematic sheets in the list.
 This will include all sheets for annotation.

-- All Off - click to uncheck the Enabled box for all schematic sheets in the list.
+All Off - uncheck the Enabled box for all schematic sheets in the list.
 This will exclude all sheets from annotation.

 Proposed Change List